Lint (material): Dryer lint

 Dryer lint is lint generated by the drying of clothes in a clothes dryer; it typically accumulates on a dryer screen.
 Underwriters Laboratories recommends cleaning the lint filter after every cycle for safety and energy efficiency.
 Failure to clean the lint filter is the leading cause of home clothes dryer fires.

 Navel lint

 Navel lint (also known by names such as navel fluff, belly button lint, belly button fluff, and dip lint) is an accumulation of fluffy fibers in the navel cavity often found at the beginning and end of the day.
 Cloth fibers are scraped by body hair via friction, which ratchets the fibers in the direction of hair growth.
-One hypothesis is that hair travels along a lint highway defined as integral curves of the vector field given by the direction of growth of the hair, which must end at a vanishing point according to the hairy ball theorem.
-Another is that rubbing of navel hairs and clothing contributes to a build-up of static electricity, resulting in the collection of clothing fibers and to a lesser extent, dead skin cells.

 Pocket lint

 Pocket lint (also known as gnurr) is debris including bits of fabric as well as small shreds of paper and tissue that are often found in pockets.
 It may sometimes be caused by running the clothing through a washing machine one or more times, causing the pocket lining or contents to compact and shred.

 As pocket lint is an amalgamation of the contents of the pockets, pocket lint can be helpful when determining whether drugs have been previously stored in the pockets, by testing it with various drug tests.
 In a survival situation, pocket lint can be used as tinder for starting a fire.

 The Infocom game, The Hitchhiker's Guide to the Galaxy, was sold with a collection of "props" that included a small bag of "pocket fluff".